Brandon has been working with range hoods and rang on and off for the past 6 years and writes about them to help people make wise decisions.

 Number of cooking elements

 Broiler element power

 4000W (located at the top of the oven)

 Bake element power

-cancel & off, clock, cook, time indicator, delay start, keep warm, proofing, steam bake, timer
+Cancel & off, clock, cook, time indicator, delay start, keep warm, proofing, steam bake, time

 - Uniform heating throughout the oven thanks to a bow-tie design and convection fan system that circulates heated air within the chamber.